Why learn all the notes on a guitar fretboard you might ask?

 Performing Leads: If you are performing leads, you will want to make full use of the whole fretboard.

-Composition: Knowing the notes of the fretboard can also be a huge help for writing compositions/songs.
-Chord construction becomes much easier when you know the notes on the fretboard or can at least quickly figure out what they are.
+Composition: Knowing the guitar notes of the fretboard can also be a huge help for writing compositions/songs.
+Chord construction becomes much easier when you know the natural notes on the fretboard or can at least quickly figure out what they are.

 And to create a better composition on the guitar creating more interesting chords in different parts of the fretbard will go a long way to making a more interesting song.